Duke of Edinburgh's Award

 At Elmfield we run both the Bronze and Silver award schemes for our pupils in Classes 8 and 9 respectively.
-We also run a pre-DofE Award that we call the Elm Award for pupils in Class 7.
+We also run a pre-DofE Award called The Elm Award for pupils in Class 7.
 The DofE team is made up of school staff and other individuals who are giving up their own time to ensure your child succeeds.
 The Award runs through the academic year with the hope that pupils will complete the Award by the end of the year.

-Each Award is made up of four sections that involve:
+Each Award is made up of four sections:

 - Volunteering (e.g. helping other people in the local community)

 - Skills (covering almost any hobby, skill or interest)

 - Physical Recreation (e.g. sport, dance and fitness)

 - Expeditions (training for, planning and completing a 1, 2 or 3-day and 1 or 2-night journey on foot).

 The first three sections are completed individually in the pupils’ own time.
 We work on the Expedition section together during the year.
 This involves working through a training framework designed to provide the skills needed to carry out the Expedition, which take place in the Summer term.
 The Elm and Bronze groups visit local areas of beauty such as the Clent Hills and Kinver Edge.
 The Silver group usually travel to the Long Mynd in Shropshire and the Elan Valley in Wales.